 Andrew Bacevich, a TomDispatch regular, is president of the Quincy Institute for Responsible Statecraft.
-His most recent book is After the Apocalypse: America’s Role in a World Transformed.
+His new book Paths of Dissent: Soldiers Speak Out Against America’s Misguided Wars, co-edited with Danny Sjursen, will be out next month.

 Subhankar Banerjee is a writer, photographer, and activist.
 Over the past decade he has worked tirelessly to conserve ecoculturally significant areas of the Arctic, and to raise awareness about indigenous human rights and climate change.
 He is the editor of a new book, Arctic Voices: Resistance at the Tipping Point (Seven Stories Press) and won a 2012 Lannan Foundation Cultural Freedom Award.